SOUNDTRACKS

 SHOWREEL 1 - SOUNDTRACKS

-He has composed many soundtracks for theatre and dance productions for young audiences, including music for Imaginate’s Edinburgh International Children’s Festival; Catherine Wheels; Starcatchers; Lyra Theatre Company; Scottish Youth Dance, and Curious Seed.
-He also works closely with artists with mental and physical disabilities, including the critically-acclaimed musical, Castle Lennox (2023) by Linda McLean — a Lung Ha / Royal Lyceum, Edinburgh Co-Production.
+Soundtracks for theatre and dance productions for young audiences include works for Edinburgh International Children’s Festival, Catherine Wheels, Starcatchers, Lyra, Scottish Youth Dance, and Curious Seed.
+He also works closely with artists with physical and learning disabilities; productions include the musical Castle Lennox (2023) — a Lung Ha / Royal Lyceum Edinburgh co-production.

-Music for international theatre productions include The Story Of The Death Of Najib Brax (2005) by Hisham Jaber presented in Beirut by Grid Iron and a multinational company of artists from Tunisia, Egypt, Lebanon and Syria; The Green Snake (2013) for the National Theatre Of China (Beijing) at the Hong Kong Festival and Butterfly (2014) at the Esplanade, Singapore.
-His new soundtrack for the forthcoming production Lear, written by Ramesh Meyyappan and directed by Orla O’Loughlin, will premiere at the Singapore International Festival of Arts in May 2025.
-His international portfolio extends to Creative Scotland and British Council supported projects and performances throughout Europe, South America, Middle East, South East Asia, USA and Australia.
+International theatre credits include The Story of the Death of Najib Brax (2005) by Hisham Jaber, presented in Beirut by Grid Iron with artists from Tunisia, Egypt, Lebanon, and Syria; The Green Snake (2013) for the National Theatre of China at the Hong Kong Arts Festival; and Butterfly (2014) at the Esplanade, Singapore.
+Alongside long-term collaborator Ben Harrison, DPJ performed his reimagined 1980s soundtrack Last Night I Dreamt That Somebody Loved Me (2024) at the 2025 Daejeon International Festival in South Korea.

 “its technical triumph lies in David Paul Jones’ music, Simon Wilkinson’s delicate lighting and Becky Minto’s design.”